What I Wish I Had Known About Money in My 20s

-What's more, because thrifting requires a good eye and patience, I think I would have been pickier about my clothes (buying less, spending less, etc.) In other words, shopping used and thrift could have help me all around, and would have reinforced a money-conscious lifestyle that would have allowed me to use my money for other things--things that aren't in the past.
+What's more, because thrifting requires a good eye and patience, I think I would have been pickier about my clothes (buying less, spending less, etc.) In other words, shopping used and thrift could have helped me all around and would have reinforced a money-conscious lifestyle that would have allowed me to use my money for other things—things that aren't in the past.

 So there you have it, 20-something self.
 There are a few pointers that could have saved you from getting into a shameful amount of debt.
 As I wrote this list it, I realized I can still follow those principles now so my 40-year-old self can share an entirely different set of "what I wish I knew" tidbits.